PessiRed/landing-page/_pages/termsofservice.md

 ## 2. Description of Service

-Xtube is an iOS application that enhances your YouTube mobile web experience by providing additional features such as:
+Protube is an iOS application that enhances your YouTube mobile web experience by providing additional features such as:
 - Picture-in-picture playback
 - Background audio playback
 - Custom playback controls